geoffhunter/mp3-caster/README.md

 			to commands with a text response and a voice response if enabled.
 Initally it accepts commands from the keyboard.
 Voice command is a bit flakey and doesn't really work when something is already playing.

 It recognises the following commands (not case-sensitive).

-			play		e.g. 'play bill evans' will queue all tracks where the artist is 'Bill Evans', or 'play waltz for debby' will queue all tracks where the album is 'Waltz for Debby'

-			talk to me	start voice responses

-			be quiet	stop voice responses

-			shut up		stop voice responses

-			use mike	start accepting voice commands

-			mike off	stop accepting voice commands

-			reset		clear the queue

-			stop		exit Music Chooser

-			quit		exit Music Chooser
+play		e.g. 'play bill evans' will queue all tracks where the artist is 'Bill Evans'. 'play waltz for debby' will queue all tracks where the album is 'Waltz for Debby' talk to me	start voice responses be quiet	stop voice responses shut up		stop voice responses use mike	start accepting voice commands mike off	stop accepting voice commands reset		clear the queue stop		exit Music Chooser quit		exit Music Chooser

 The queue of music to be played is in a folder named 'Queue' below the current one (where the Music Player runs).
 The queue consists of 1 or more text files named with the date and time the file was created, e.g. 2021-05-25 15.09.29.570212.txt.
 Each file contains the location (within the 'Music' folder)